Perceptual spaces and their symmetries: The geometry of color space: Results

 When the surround coincides with the stimulus, we get $\varepsilon_I = \varepsilon_{II}$.
 As the surround $\bm{b}$ is moved away from the stimulus $\bm{x}$, the distance $d(\bm{x}, \bm{b})$ increases.
-The threshold $\varepsilon_{II}$ may then either increase or decrease from $\varepsilon_I$, depending on whether the absolute value of the slope of $t(d)$ is larger or smaller than that of $t(0)$.
+The threshold $\varepsilon_{II}$ may then either increase or decrease, depending on whether the absolute value of the slope of $t(d)$ is larger or smaller than $t'(0)$.
 Therefore, by measuring the thresholds $\varepsilon_{II}$ for different surrounds, the derivative of $t(d)$ is revealed.
 Yet, this reasoning is only valid if the \emph{isotropy and homogeneity hypothesis} proposed above (number 5 in Sect.~\ref{sect:esta}) indeed holds, namely, the assumption that the perceptual shift induced by the surround only depends on the distance $d(\bm{x}, \bm{b})$.
 Therefore, before characterizing the shape of $t(d)$, we first use {\sl Experiment II} to assess the validity of this hypothesis.
-To do so, we demonstrate that, in the natural coordinates, the dependence of the thresholds $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ with $\bm{b}$ and with $\bm{x}$ can be entirely written in terms of the difference $x_i - b_i$.
+To do so, we demonstrate that, in the perceptual coordinates, the dependence of the thresholds $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ with $\bm{b}$ and with $\bm{x}$ can be entirely written in terms of the distance $\vert x'_i - b'_i \vert$.

 The first step is to describe the dependence of the thresholds on the surround in the cone contrast coordinates.
 In Fig.~\ref{f4}, we see the variation of the thresholds from those obtained in {\sl Experiment I} of a given subject as a function of the difference $x_i - b_i$.
-As reported previously \citep{Krauskopf1992}, the thresholds are minimal for $\bm{b} = \bm{x}$, and increase as the surround differs from the stimulus.
-This non-monotonic behavior discards the possibility that classes be linear functions of the stimulus, as proposed by \citet{Resnikoff1974}.
+As reported by \cite{Krauskopf1992}, the thresholds are minimal for $\bm{b} = \bm{x}$, and increase as the surround differs from the stimulus.
+This non-monotonic behavior refutes the hypothesis that classes be linear functions of the stimulus, as proposed by \cite{Resnikoff1974}.
 It then becomes important to characterize the variation.
-A naked eye examination, however, does not suffice to determine whether thresholds increase linearly or quadratically from the uniform condition.
-In {\sl Experiment II}, the surround is always relatively close to the stimulus, so an expansion of $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ around $\bm{b} = \bm{x}$ is sufficient to explain the measured thresholds, and to compare the linear with the quadratic hypotheses.
-To that end, we consider two possible expansions, namely
+In {\sl Experiment II}, the surround is always relatively close to the stimulus, so an expansion of $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ around $\bm{b} = \bm{x}$ can be used to describe the measured thresholds.